otrv4/OTRv4-over-XMPP/xep-xxxx-current-off-the-record-messaging-usage.md

 initialization message can contain a payload, which should not refer to the identity of any participant.

+- XMPP-OTR own discovery mechanisms:

+For online conversations, an Identity message can be used to directly start an OTR conversation.
+This only works for version 4.

+In order to determine whether a given contact has devices that support OTRv4, the devices node in PEP is consulted.
+Devices MUST subscribe to urn:xmpp:otr:1:devices via PEP, so that they are informed whenever their contacts add a new device.
+They MUST cache the most up-to-date version of the device list.

 // TODO: modes, policies